JuliaManifolds/Manifolds.jl/docs/src/manifolds/vector_bundle.md

 ## Example

-The following code defines a point on a tangent bundle of the sphere $S^2$ and a tangent vector to that point and calculates an approximation of the exponential in the Sasaki metric using 1000 steps.
+The following code defines a point on the tangent bundle of the sphere $S^2$ and a tangent vector to that point and calculates an approximation of the exponential in the Sasaki metric using 1000 steps.

 ```@example
 using Manifolds